-For most of us, life in lockdown has forced us to reconsider our health and fitness routines in order to stay happy, motivated, and stress-free.
-With exercise among the slither of reasons people have to leave their homes these days, some of our favourite parks and walking trails have become more crowded than ever as people seek relief from their curtailed lifestyle, despite the warnings to stay inside.
+With exercise among the slither of reasons people have to leave their homes these days, some of our favourite parks and walking trails have become busier than ever – but there are plenty of hikes near Melbourne if you’re wanting to avoid a crowd.

-Yet the lure to get out of the house is stronger than ever, and as Plant Life Balance advocate Professor Tonia Gray explains, “access to nature and green spaces is important for wellbeing and, given the current unknown but likely lengthy duration of isolation measures, will help maintain morale”.
-So it’s important we find ways to continue accessing green outdoor spaces.
+As people seek relief from their curtailed lifestyles, the lure to get out of the house is stronger than ever.
+As Plant Life Balance advocate Professor Tonia Gray explains, “access to nature and green spaces is important for wellbeing and, given the current unknown but likely lengthy duration of isolation measures, will help maintain morale”.

 Cambarville – 4km

-Ideal for anyone looking for more of a stroll, a beginners hike, or a spot to walk little ones – located 18km outside of the town of Marysville.
+Ideal for anyone looking for beginners hikes near Melbourne, or a spot to walk little ones – located 18km outside of the town of Marysville.

 The Cumberland track is a beautifully scenic spot with waterfalls, a giant tree that towers like something godly from Lord of the Rings standing at 87.84 metres high, and the crown of the hike, the Cora Lynn Falls – all this within the first to k’s!